-We've personally tested and selected a range of excellent web builders for this handy guide, using our own hands-on experience, thousands of customer reviews and industry reputation to inform us (look out for the linked reviews throughout).
+We've personally tested and selected a range of excellent web builders for filmmakers in this guide, using our own hands-on experience, thousands of customer reviews and industry reputation to inform us (look out for the linked reviews throughout).
 When testing, we kept in mind ease of use, functionality and feature set and overall aesthetic (see how we test for more on our process).

-So read on for our selection of the best website builders for videographers available today, starting with a quick glance at our top three, and then on to the full list.
+We'll start with a quick glance at our top three, and then on to the full list.
 If you're just looking to create a general website, see our guide to the best website builders and if you're primarily a stills shooter, see our roundup of the best website builders for photographers.
 You'll also want to choose from the best web hosting for creatives.

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 01. Wix: build a website from $8.50 / £6 a month

 Wix lets videographers can build a site for showcasing their videos quickly, easily and cheaply.
 Choose from 500+ templates, add your own content, and you'll have your own website online.
 Plans start from just $8.50 a month.

 02. Squarespace: beautiful templates from $16/£10 a month